-The error count for the most recent 24 hours are recorded and displayed on the right side of the page.
+The error count for the most recent 24 hours are recorded in 15-minute increments and displayed on the right side of the page.
 The left side of the page displays the 24 hour totals for the most recent 7 days.